andregamma/andregamma/README.md

 Hi, my name is André and I am a front-end developer.
-I specialize in creating visually appealing and user-friendly web experiences using modern technologies such as React and Angular.
+I work creating visually appealing and user-friendly web experiences using modern technologies like React and Angular.

 Feel free to contact me on: